Love Live!: Video games

 Several video games have been developed featuring characters from the Love Live! franchise, primarily consisting of rhythm games, deck-building games, visual novels, or a combination of these genres.
 The first video game in series, Love Live!
 School Idol Festival, was released in 2013 for iOS and Android, and marked the first release in the School Idol Festival (Sukufesu) series.
 This was followed by Love Live!
 School idol paradise in 2014 for the PlayStation Vita, and Love Live!
 School Idol Festival: After School Activity, an arcade game released in December 2016 and later ported to the PlayStation 4 in 2021.
 A spin-off game, Love Live!
 School Idol Festival All Stars, was launched in 2019, and the most recent installment, Love Live!
 School Idol Festival 2: Miracle Live!, was released in 2023.
 Although most these were initially released exclusively in Japan, many were later localised for international markets.

 In 2015, Sega introduced the first nesoberi nuigurumi (寝そべりぬいぐるみ) plush toys based on Love Live! characters.
 In April 2018, these plushies would go on to feature in the tile-matching game Puchiguru Love Live! (ぷちぐるラブライブ!) developed by Pokelabo, Inc for iOS and Android.

-An upcoming game, Tokimeki Roadmap to the Future (トキメキの未来地図, Tokimeki no Mirai Chizu), developed by Bushiroad Games, is scheduled for release in April 2025 via Steam and playable on Nintendo Switch.
+In April 2025, Tokimeki Roadmap to the Future (トキメキの未来地図, Tokimeki no Mirai Chizu), developed by Bushiroad Games, was released for Steam and Nintendo Switch.